martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 #### Dimensionality issue
 The morphometric description of each building/cell has 296 values (each for each contextual character).
 In the case of Prague, composed of approximately 140,000 buildings, it means that clustering has to deal with more than 40,000,000 data points (140,000 buildings * 296 characters).
 That is a significant number, which is not only demanding in terms of computational power, but also tricky in terms of statistics itself.
 The high dimensionality of the dataset (each character is a dimension in a hyperspace) may come with a *curse of dimensionality*.
 That means that even though there is the value in additional data (additional dimensions), it may affect results in a negative way.
 The high-dimensional hyperspace tends to become inflated (bigger), which in turn may render clusters very sparse.
-Individual data points are further away and density-based, or distance-based clusterings (GMM is distance-based) may struggle to correctly identify them as Euclidean distances between pairs of points on sparse high-dimensional data would be of little difference, rendering clustering extremely unstable and insignificant.
+Individual data points are further away and density-based, or distance-based clusterings (GMM is distance-based) may struggle to correctly identify them, because Euclidean distances between pairs of points on sparse high-dimensional data would be of little difference, rendering clustering extremely unstable and insignificant.
 However, that is not always the case as it depends on the internal structure of the dataset and relations between dimensions.

 One way how to deal with large number of characters is a reduction of dimensionality.
-Two of the most applied statistical methods to reduce number of dimensions of data are Factor analysis (FA) REF and Principal compoment analysis (PCA) REF.
+Two of the most applied statistical methods to reduce number of dimensions of data are Factor analysis (FA) REF and Principal component analysis (PCA) REF.
 Both are aiming to describe the dataset using the smaller number of *factors* or *principal components* (essentially dimensionless variables hard to interpret).
-The key concept allowing the generation of meaningful clusters and effective reduction of dimension which is used in both is correlation of original variables.
-That causes an issue in reduction of used morphometric dataset as it is designed to limit empirical correlation, hence FA and PCA are expected to be not very effective in reduction.
+The key concept allowing both the generation of meaningful clusters and effective reduction of dimension is correlation of original variables.
+That causes an issue in reduction of used morphometric dataset as it is designed to limit empirical correlations, hence FA and PCA are expected to be not very effective in reduction.

 The preliminary tests of PCA on the complete dataset of contextual characters shows that to retain at least 95% of variance, one need at least 147 principal components (Figure \ref{fig:pca_graph}).
 That is a significant reduction, but the ideal number of dimensions is approximately 30-50, so the reduction is clearly not good enough.
 Using 30 principal components, the retained variance drops to 69%, for 59 components the value would be 78%.
 Because there is no set acceptable rate of explained variance needed, without validation data it is not possible to determine acceptable number of components.
 The results might or might not offer helpful reduction of dimension.